 But what is positive parenting?
 How is it different from other parenting styles?
 Why is it more effective than more traditional parenting, such as the authoritarian parenting that many of us grew up with?

-Let’s talk through where our parenting tactics usually come from, and why positive parenting (or responsive parenting, the nuance I prefer) is the way to go!
+Let’s talk through where our parenting tactics usually come from, and why positive parenting is the best parenting style!

 Think about the last time your child was really being troublesome.
 Perhaps it went something like this: